How To Grow Scotch Bonnet Peppers – Seed to Harvest

 As your plants begin to produce peppers, you should start getting excited for harvesting!
 All of your energy and hard work will pay off with fresh-picked scotch bonnet peppers.
 But how do you know when they should be picked?

 Generally speaking, scotch bonnets should be picked when they have fully changed color.
-Typically, scotch bonnet peppers turn from a green color to red, orange, peach or brown.
+Typically, scotch bonnet peppers turn from green to red, orange, yellow, or brown.

 Scotch bonnet MOA peppers ripe